Sizing monospaced fonts

 Is this a known problem I just haven’t heard about?
 And if so, does anyone know of a better workaround than not specifying a generic font?

-Update 2: I asked about this on the css-discuss mailing list, and from the responses I got, it looks like Safari isn’t the only browser where predictably sizing monospaced fonts can be a problem.
+Update: I asked about this on the css-discuss mailing list, and from the responses I got, it looks like Safari isn’t the only browser where predictably sizing monospaced fonts can be a problem.
 Felix Miata provided a bug report and a test case, and Philippe Wittenbergh sent a link to a test case for a related problem with Japanese text.

-- Previous post: About screen reader users
+- Previous post: Compression